dvigneshwer/dvigneshwer.github.io/about.md

 ### Achievements (Things I like to brag about)

 * Have written a book on Rust language named [Rust cookbook](https://www.packtpub.com/application-development/rust-cookbook) with Packt publisher
-* Community guy @Mozilla:
+* Community contributions @Mozilla:
-    * Part of the Mozilla TechSpeakers program, check out my [recorded talks](https://www.youtube.com/watch?v=Zqzwkiii2NE&index=1&list=PLLYM4qs6CxRAPDyji-Y4A0KvVz0e7SJ6o)
+    * Active member of the Mozilla TechSpeakers program, check out my [recorded talks](https://www.youtube.com/watch?v=Zqzwkiii2NE&index=1&list=PLLYM4qs6CxRAPDyji-Y4A0KvVz0e7SJ6o)
-    * [Mozilla Representative](https://reps.mozilla.org/u/dvigneshwer/) - Have helped organize and run more than 100+ events in my community
+    * [Mozilla Representative](https://reps.mozilla.org/u/dvigneshwer/) - Have helped organize and run more than 100+ events in India
     * Helped curating the decentralization space of Mozfest 2017
     * Lead and founder of [FoxIOT study group in Coimbatore](https://science.mozilla.org/blog/sgs-viki-dhinakaran)
 * Got a couple of awards for my high-quality client deliverables at MuSigma